 Are you wondering how a rental company can help you?
 Operating a scissor lift rental can be a flexible, budget-friendly solution when you need one for a specific project.
 Rental options vary depending on the company you choose and what type of model you need.

 These companies often have the most advanced scissor lifts with the best safety features available without the cost of ownership.
 A good rental company will even replace broken lift equipment without charge.

 Renting to operate a scissor lift allows you to adjust to individual job and terrain conditions without being tied down to one piece of equipment.
 All users and equipment must be OSHA-compliant before renting.

 Do You Have to Be Trained to Use a Scissor Lift?

 The short answer is yes.
-To be in compliance with OSHA, all employees need to complete scissor lift safety program and hands on evaluation to receive a certificate.
+To comply with OSHA, all employees need to complete a scissor lift safety program and hands-on evaluation to receive their certification.
 The company you work for is responsible for enforcing these standards and keeping up with OSHA requirements.
-Also, anyone who operates a scissor lift should understand the inspection requirements.
+Also, anyone who operates a scissor lift should understand the inspection requirements involved with these machines.